google/WebFundamentals/src/content/en/fundamentals/security/csp/source-whitelists.md

 {% include "_shared/contributors/josephmedley.html" %}

-The issue exploited by XSS attacks is the browser's inability to distinguish between script that's part of your application, and script that's been maliciously injected by a third-party.
+The issue exploited by XSS attacks is the browser's inability to distinguish between script that's part of your application and script that's been maliciously injected by a third-party.
 For example, the Google +1 button at the bottom of this page loads and executes code from `https://apis.google.com/js/plusone.js` in the context of this page's origin.
 We